-Wildfires are a natural hazard that can put First Nation communities at risk.
+Wildfires are a natural hazard that can put First Nations communities at risk.
 Wildfire response services are led by provincial and territorial emergency management organizations.
 To find out what to do before or during a wildfire, or to see the current wildfire risk in your region, visit Wildfires.

 Indigenous Services Canada (ISC) annually budgets $16.5 million in funding for wildfire management services and provides funding to support First Nations wildfire prevention and mitigation activities across the country.
-To learn more, visit Emergency Management Assistance Program: Funded projects.

 Funding for fire protection